-This amount includes General Funds Lapse Period Transactions as reported in the TBFR.

-Section 25 Liabilities are incurred in one Fiscal Year and payable from future Fiscal Year appropriations.
-This amount is the General Funds portion of Section 25 liabilities.
+- 1 This amount includes General Funds Lapse Period Transactions as reported in the TBFR. - 2 Section 25 Liabilities are incurred in one Fiscal Year and payable from future Fiscal Year appropriations.
+This amount is the General Funds portion of Section 25 liabilities. - 3 Represents the State's estimate of Fiscal Year 2021 General Funds Section 25 Liabilities and is subject to change.
+Final Fiscal Year 2021 information will be available in the Fiscal Year 2021 Annual Report, including Section 25 Liabilities Other State Funds.

-Table II-7 effectively reflects an operating statement that explains the changes during Fiscal Year 2020 in both cash balance as well as fund balance, reflecting the cash basis and budget basis, respectively.
+Table II-7 effectively reflects an operating statement that explains the changes during Fiscal Year 2021 in both cash balance as well as fund balance, reflecting the cash basis and budget basis, respectively.
 The left hand column, labeled "Available Balance Concept," reflects the cash basis results.
 That column details the change in Available Cash Balance at the beginning of the Fiscal Year, concluding with the Available Cash Balance at the end of the Fiscal Year.
-Total Revenues were detailed in Table II-4, while Expenditures reflect cash disbursed during Fiscal Year 2020 which includes prior year Lapse Period expenditures (detailed in the middle column) as well as expenditures of Fiscal Year 2020.
+Total Revenues were detailed in Table II-4, while Expenditures reflect cash disbursed during Fiscal Year 2021 which includes prior year Lapse Period expenditures (detailed in the middle column) as well as expenditures of Fiscal Year 2021.

-The right hand column of Table II-7, labeled "Budgetary Balance Concept," reflects the budget basis results and change in budget basis fund balance during Fiscal Year 2020.
+The right hand column of Table II-7, labeled "Budgetary Balance Concept," reflects the budget basis results and change in budget basis fund balance during Fiscal Year 2021.
 Total budget basis revenues are the same as cash basis revenues for the Fiscal Year (with the exception of Transfers In when the prior Fiscal Year had carried over transfers due to the General Funds), both reflecting cash receipts during the Fiscal Year.
 Budget basis expenditures are disbursements for the Fiscal Year appropriations and statutory transfers.
 Total expenditures are detailed in Table II-5.